This post may contain affiliate links. Please read our disclosure policy.

 - Baking soda (do not sub baking powder!)

 If you don't have buttermilk, you can mix 2 tablespoons of either lemon juice or white vinegar into 2 cups of milk and use that instead.

-I generally reach for my Dutch oven for this recipe.
+We generally reach for a Dutch oven for this recipe.
 It's best if you use parchment paper so you can easily lift the bread out of the hot pan once it's cooked.
 Other options include:

 - A baking sheet